CesiumGS/cesium-unreal/Documentation/api-design-guide.md

 > [Official Unreal Engine Documentation](https://dev.epicgames.com/documentation/en-us/unreal-engine/objects-in-unreal-engine)

 The official documentation already contains a summary of `UObject`, so we won't duplicate that here.
-However, the [UObject Creation](https://dev.epicgames.com/documentation/en-us/unreal-engine/objects-in-unreal-engine#uobjectcreation) and [Destroying Objects](https://dev.epicgames.com/documentation/en-us/unreal-engine/objects-in-unreal-engine#destroyingobjects) sections have a few elements of note:
+However, we build on a few elements in [UObject Creation](https://dev.epicgames.com/documentation/en-us/unreal-engine/objects-in-unreal-engine#uobjectcreation) and [Destroying Objects](https://dev.epicgames.com/documentation/en-us/unreal-engine/objects-in-unreal-engine#destroyingobjects) below.

 - `UObject`s may only use default constructors.
 In other words, a `UObject` cannot have a constructor with arguments.
-- For Actors or Actor Components, use the `BeginPlay()` method for specific initialization behavior.
+- The documentation says to use the `BeginPlay` method for specific initialization behavior.
+But most of our objects need to work in the Editor as well, where `BeginPlay` isn't called.
+We rely on a variety of other methods, like `OnConstruction`, `PostLoad`, `Serialize`, etc. to manage various aspects of the initialization.
+See [Initialization](#initialization) for more detail.
 - `UObject`s are automatically garbage collected when they are no longer referenced.
 Therefore, be mindful of "strong references" that can keep them alive (e.g., UProperties, class instances, `TStrongObjectPtr`).
+  - A regular pointer to a `UObject` will become invalid after it's garbage collected, and dereferencing the pointer will lead to undefined behavior.

 #### Properties